-Wide-body airplanes are the king of the long-haul routes or the seriously popular short-haul routes like New York to Los Angeles where alot of passengers need moving everyday.
+Wide-body airplanes are the king of the long-haul routes or the seriously popular short-haul routes like New York to Los Angeles where a lot of passengers need moving every day.

-Popular short-haul routes like the NY to LA may have a high-density seating configuration due to the fact the passengers are only on the flight for a relatively short period of time compared to a Pan-Pacific long haul route.
+Popular short-haul routes like the NY to LA may have a high-density seating configuration due to the fact the passengers are only on the flight for a relatively short period of time compared to a Pan-Pacific long-haul route.

 Space & Comfort

-Routes with regular wealthy or business travellers can adopt larger first and business classes while some airplanes like the Airbus A380 even have private rooms or suites for certain routes, and yes you know they are not cheap!
+Routes with regular wealthy or business travelers can adopt larger first and business classes while some airplanes like the Airbus A380 even have private rooms or suites for certain routes, and yes you know they are not cheap!

 When paying high prices for a long-haul ticket even passengers situated in economy wish to have comfort and exceptional service – All of which airlines try their hardest to provide, especially on wide-body airplanes.

 With the wide-bodies dominating the long-haul routes thought has to be provided for the crew.
 Working nonstop for 19 hours is neither safe of acceptable and to overcome that most wide-body aircraft have crew bunks hidden away to allow crews to rotate and get some rest – especially flight crews.

 Unbeknown to most passengers is a set of crew bunks tucked away in the front of the airplane.
 Either located above or sometimes below the first-class cabin can be either a pair or more crew bunks.